Sam-d23/printf/README.md

 # printf
-Repository for the Printf group project
+Repository for the Printf group project tasks